1 - About Microservice Dungeon 2.0

 Starting the mining process consumes energy and triggers a cooldown - even if the mining fails or the robot is elsewhere.
 Collecting mined resources does not consume energy nor does it trigger a cooldown.
 But in order to work, the robot must be present on the planet when the mining completes.

-Trading is an essential part of the MSD and takes place at space stations.
+Trading (buying and selling) is an essential part of the MSD and takes place at space stations.
 Players can sell mined resources, purchase new robots, and upgrade existing ones — all in exchange for in-game currency.

 Selling Resources